 Add a 2% cash back card to that and you might even be saving a bit on your taxes overpaying them the normal way.

 3) Pay by Mail – You can also pay the old-fashioned way, by check.
 To do this, send payment with a voucher if you have one.
 A voucher is not required.
 Whether or not you send a voucher, it is recommended to write the primary Social Security Number, Tax Year and Number (ie: “TY 2014”), and Form Number.
 Paying for estimated tax payment is notated slightly differently as shown below.

 TY 2014, Form 1040, SSN# 555-55-5555

-If you are making an estimated tax payment the memo line should look like:
+If you are making an estimated tax payment the memo line should look like this:

 TY 2016, Form 1040 EST PAYMENT, SSN# 555-55-555

 This ensures the IRS applies it correctly.
-If there is a time deadline for your payment, it is recommend to send it certified mail with return receipt.
+If there is a time deadline for your payment, it is recommended to send it certified mail with a return receipt.
 The IRS often will misapply payments, so it is important to notate checks correctly.

 It is strongly recommended to pay via an electronic payment method.
 Sometimes, the IRS does lose checks.